 Chris was born and raised in Multnomah County.
 He holds a bachelor’s degree in political science from the University of Oregon and a master's degree in public policy from the University of Maryland.
 He lives in the Hollywood neighborhood, just blocks from where he grew up.

 Hayden enjoys taking advantage of our state’s beautiful environment by skiing, hiking, and camping.
-His background growing up in our state has inspired a passion for protecting and preserving the environment that Oregonians know and love, and he is committed to making Oregon a state where all who call it home have access to what they need to be happy, healthy, and successful.
+Their background growing up in our state has inspired a passion for protecting and preserving the environment that Oregonians know and love.

 Constituent Relations and Policy Liaison (She/Her)

 Olivia Cleaveland joined the team as the Constituent Relations and Policy Liaison for Commissioner Vega Pederson in October 2020 in the midst of the COVID-19 pandemic.
 She is thrilled to serve the community and work on behalf of it’s amazing residents.

 Olivia brings a variety of experience in nonprofit and local government, supporting communities and working on important equity issues, including housing, urban planning, environmental justice, and reproductive health.
 A major facet of Olivia’s identity is being born and raised in San Francisco, where she grew up with a deep respect for urban life and local government.
 Olivia recently graduated from the University of Oregon with a bachelor’s degree in Planning, Public Policy, and Management, and a minor in Spanish.

 Olivia is now a proud resident of Portland.
 Catch her, masked-up on distanced walks through her neighborhood or playing tennis when the weather permits.